MicrosoftDocs/win32/desktop-src/direct3d9/dxfile.md

 ---
-Description: 'The following flags are used to specify which channels in a texture to operate on.
-Deprecated.' ms.assetid: '6e421a0a-7e82-4640-a96c-7ec648df970d'
+Description: The following flags are used to specify which channels in a texture to operate on.
+Deprecated. ms.assetid: 6e421a0a-7e82-4640-a96c-7ec648df970d
 title: DXFILE Constants
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DXFILE Constants